rinzool/airflow-extension/README.md

 * `./build.sh`
 * (**for firefox users only**) `cd firefox; zip -r firefox.zip *`
 * Reload extension on your browser or re-import it for firefox users

+## Contribute
+Fork the project and submit a PR on the Github repo.

 ## Author